Why holiday in Malaysia?

 some islands will require a lengthy and potentially

 bouncy boat ride to get there.

 • the mainland coasts and some resort islands are suffering from waste overload due to increased tourism and poor management which will lead to environmental problems sooner or later, unless strict measures are taken.

 • hawkers can be a pain on the more accessible public areas.

-Best Malaysia weather: April to September, for inviting tropical conditions, with temperatures generally ranging from 20°C to 30°C.
+April to September is the season for pleasant tropical conditions, with temperatures generally ranging from 20°C to 30°C.